UAlbertaCompEClub/compesite-hugo/content/newsletter/posts/2021-03-23-compe-club-weekly.md

 [sidebar]
 align = "right"
 +++
 Welcome to the tenth week of school!
-We have a
+We are almost approaching the end of the semester and I hope everyone is doing well!
+Good Luck on your midterms if you still have them and here are some interesting events that are coming up.
 <br/>

 ### Highlights: